ABCD of 't Hooft operators: Brane construction of 't Hooft operators

 Supersymmetric indices of SQMs are not only used for monopole screening contributions in expectation values of 't~Hooft operators but also used for instanton partition functions of 5d gauge theories that are ultraviolet (UV) complete.
 In those cases, the SQMs are the ADHM gauged quantum mechanics.
 Then the sum of the supersymmetric indices of the SQMs weighted by instanton fugacities basically yields the 5d instanton partition function.
 Sometimes, however, typically when the number of flavors in the 5d theory is large, it has turned out that one needs to factor out an extra factor from the instanton partition function \cite{Bergman:2013ala, Bao:2013pwa, Hayashi:2013qwa, Bergman:2013aca, Hwang:2014uwa}.
 Namely in general we have

 where the lefthand side is the sum of the supersymmetric indices of the AHDM quantum mechanics with the instanton fugacity $u$, $Z_{\text{5d inst}}$ is the 5d instanton partition function and $Z_{\text{extra}}$ is the extra factor.
 The extra factor contribution is decoupled from the 5d dynamics and may be quantitatively characterized as a factor which is independent of Coulomb branch moduli.
+The two factors $Z_{\text{5d inst}}$ and $Z_{\text{extra}}$ themselves can be expanded by the instanton fugacity $u$ as